Ohio Personal Injury Statute of Limitations

 If you have suffered an injury in the state of Ohio due to the negligence of another party, you have a legal right under the law to sue that person or entity for your damages, including for pain, suffering, and medical expenses.
-However, the length of time you have to file such a lawsuit is also limited under the law.
+However, the length of time you have to file such a lawsuit is also limited.
 Your ability to file a claim is regulated by something in the law called a “statute of limitations.”
-Although this element of the law can also apply to criminal cases, our focus is on the statute of limitations in personal injury cases.
+Although this law element can also apply to criminal cases, our focus is on the statute of limitations in personal injury cases.

-If you believe you have been injured due to the negligence or actions of another party, it’s vital that you explore your legal options as soon as possible.
+If you believe you have been injured due to the negligence or actions of another party, explore your legal options as soon as possible.
 One of our experienced Ohio personal injury lawyers from Kisling, Nestico & Redick can help you understand your rights and ensure you don’t lose your opportunity to file a claim.
-Call us today at 1-800-HURT-NOW so we can provide you with a free case evaluation.
+Call us today at 1-800-HURT-NOW for a free case evaluation.

 Importance of the Statute of Limitations

 The statute of limitations rule governs the length of time you have to file a claim.
-If the deadline to file expires, you will have missed your opportunity to make a claim and forfeited your right to recover compensation from the other party.
+If the filing deadline expires, you will have missed your opportunity to make a claim and forfeited your right to recover compensation from the other party.

-Due to limitations on the time in which you have to file a claim, it’s important to speak with an Ohio personal injury attorney as soon as possible after you been injured in order to understand your rights to recover compensation, and the timeframe in which you have to take action.
+Due to limitations on the time in which you can file a claim, it’s essential to speak with an Ohio personal injury attorney as soon as possible after you have been injured to understand your rights to recover compensation and the timeframe in which you have to take action.

 Defining the Statute of Limitations

-What is the statute of limitations in Ohio for a particular type of claim?
-Generally speaking, the Ohio statute of limitations in personal injury cases begins from the moment of the incident that is the subject of the claim.
-This means the clock on your ability to file a claim begins to tick down from:
+The Ohio statute of limitations in personal injury cases begins from the moment of the incident that is the subject of the claim.
+This means the clock on your ability to file a claim starts to tick down from:

 - The time you were injured, OR